khizarkhan345/Mini-CMS-for-Giki/README.txt

 This is a Mini CMS which we have developed for storing and maintaining courses, departments and examination data.
-It has developed by a team of two members.
+It has developed by a team of three members.
 It has three views.

 1) Department